cirosantilli/x86-bare-metal-examples/getting-started.md

 You will also want to change the boot order to put the USB first from the F12 BIOS menu.
 This way you don't have to hit F12 like a madman every time.

 TODO: boot sectors that load STAGE2 are not working with the big image chainloader.
 TODO why?

+## Docker

+If you don't have an Ubuntu box, this is an easy alternative:

+    sudo docker run -it --net=host ubuntu:14.04 bash

+Then proceed normally in the guest: install packages, and build.

+To overcome the lack of GUI, we can use QEMU's VNC implementation instead of the default SDL, which is visible on the host due to `--net=host`:

+    qemu-system-i386 -hda main.img -vnc :0

+and then on host:

+    sudo apt-get install vinagre
+    vinagre localhost:5900